ericpearson1313/gg264_enc/README.md

 System Verilog was used with syntax checking provided in Vivado IDE 2018.3 running on desktop.

 ### Synthesis
-Interactive Vivado 2019.2 on AWS EC2 r5.large instance starting from FPGA Developer AMI AMI v1.8.2, using vivado 2019.2.
+Interactive Vivado 2019.2 synthesis on AWS EC2 r5.large instance starting from FPGA Developer AMI AMI v1.8.2, using vivado 2019.2.

 First synth run: Started the r5.large EC2 instance with the AMI, installed the DVC gui, and ran vivado interactively, and was able to get the process core through its first 2hr out-of-context synthesis.